Waterloo Village

 Stanhope, NJ 07874

-Waterloo Village is rich in history, dating back to the time of the Munsee (Lenape) Indians who inhabited northern New Jersey and made use of the rich natural resources and the abundance of the landscape and waterways.
+Waterloo Village is rich in history, dating back to the time of the Munsee (Lenape) Indians who inhabited northern New Jersey and used the rich natural resources and the abundance of the landscape and waterways.

 With the discovery of rich veins of iron nearby, the Andover Forge was established here, making bar iron for shipment to England before the American Revolution.

-The valleys of Northwest New Jersey, created by the earth's glacial retreat, left a fertile area with wildlife that eventually was settled at first by the paleo Indians around 8000 BC, and the Lenape, or Delaware tribes.
-The Lenape tribe was one of the most advanced and civilized in the eastern US.
+The valleys of Northwest New Jersey, created by the earth's glacial retreat, left a fertile area with wildlife that eventually was settled at first by the Paleo Indians around 8000 BC, and the Lenape, or Delaware tribes.
+The Lenape tribe was among the most advanced and civilized in the eastern US.

-The culture flourished until the arrival of the first European fur traders in the mid 1600s and the inevitable procession west, spurred by copper mining near the Delaware River and trade along the old mine road from Philadelphia to Kingston, NY.
+The culture flourished until the first European fur traders arrived in the mid-1600s and the inevitable procession west, spurred by copper mining near the Delaware River and trade along the old mine road from Philadelphia to Kingston, NY.

 For a more relaxing experience, picnicking in Waterloo is a wonderful way to enjoy your outing.
 Bring a blanket and park under a shady tree.
-Picnicking tables and facilities are available at nearby Stephens State Park including: picnic tables, group picnic facilities, a group picnic shelter, and playgrounds.
+Picnic tables and facilities are available at nearby Stephens State Park including group picnic facilities, a group picnic shelter, and playgrounds.

 Canal Heritage Days - Held on the second and fourth Saturdays during July through October, rain or shine Admission free.